Ecotrust/ocs-wp/app/plugins/updraftplus/readme.txt

 * TWEAK: Some lines that were meant to include HTML bold in the browser output had lost that effect
 * TWEAK: Add what entity caused the automatic backup to the logfile
 * TWEAK: Upon restoration, a couple of known plugin cache directories will be emptied to prevent serving up an intermediate page
-* TWEAK: Fix a bug in the "fail on resume" error-trapping logic which could cause it too resume too many times
+* TWEAK: Fix a bug in the "fail on resume" error-trapping logic which could cause it to resume too many times
 * TWEAK: Prevent a bogus error message being logged at the end of a successful direct site-to-site transfer
 * TWEAK: Add backup size information when hovering at the backup data buttons (excluding database button)
 * TWEAK: Allow the plugin to connect to account and activate Premium licence if no more UpdraftCentral Cloud licences remain and the user enables the 'Add this website to UpdraftCentral' option in the Premium/Extensions tab